Medically Reviewed By: Benjamin Caleb Williams RN, BA, CEN

 Selecting the right detox center is a critical phase in recovery from drug and alcohol addiction.
 Detox centers should have the medical staff to properly oversee the detoxification process, which could take up to a week or longer depending on the person.
 Detox centers will also have psychiatric staff who will monitor and address the mental symptoms of withdrawal.
 Outside of these critical elements, there are specific things to look for in a senior citizen detox center:

 The range and type of service offered will vary from facility to facility.
-There are 3 basic types of drug detox centers:
+There are 3 basic types of medical detox centers:

 You are not alone!
 There are many resources dedicated to senior citizens available.
 Just a few of these include: